roadwarriorslive/Pipulate/README.md

 "Don't care about how much conventional wisdom dictates a thing, if you have good reason to believe otherwise".
 My reasons?
 Oh, they amount to:

-1. Master a minimal parts that let you achieve the most things.
+1. Master a minimal set of parts that let you achieve the most things.
 2. Choose parts that are as disruption-proof as reasonably possible.
 3. Do something interesting and useful that nobody's done before.
 4. Design it so you'll actually want to use every single day.